The Spartan ‘mirage’: Everything you think you know about ancient Sparta is wrong

 He also had limited access to information about Sparta, since it was a secretive and isolated state that did not welcome outsiders or record its own history.

 Plutarch was a Roman who lived centuries after the decline of Sparta.
-He relied on earlier sources that were often unreliable or contradictory.
+He used earlier sources that were often unreliable or contradictory.

 Therefore, we cannot take their accounts at face value.
 We need to be aware of their perspectives and purposes, and to compare them with other sources that offer different views or details.